I'm Smt Somayajula Gayatri Devi Sharma.

 I had the youngsters in mind when I launched Gayatrivantillu.
 My target group were students, bachelors, forced bachelors, newly married etc., who were far away from home and didn’t have enough time to discuss culinary topics with their mothers and wives back at home.

-To my surprise I found that my target group has spanned wide, with new viewership coming from their friends, mothers, and grandparents too!!
+To my surprise I found that my target group has spanned wider, with new viewership coming from their friends, mothers, and grandparents too!!
 When I shared this information with my father-in-law he jocularly remarked “Oh….
 Gayatri Vantillu has come of age!!!”.
-Over the period this website has also become very popular and I’m happy to get a feed-back that my videos are serving as cooking aids mounted on the laptops / Tabs / Mobiles / Smart phones etc right inside the kitchens.
+From the feedback, I learn that Over the this website has moved right into the kitchens and videos are now playing on laptops / Tabs / Mobiles / Smart phones / Chrome Notebooks etc.

 I acknowledge the following who influenced in making of this GAYATRI VANTILLU.
 Their contribution was either direct or indirect in terms of ideas, thoughts, technical support etc. The list is just Illustrative.
 The order in which they have been indicated is definitely not the ranking order